tariqjoosab/TFBMiner/README.md

 > conda install pandas=1.5.2

 ### Download the code/data
-Install the code by going to the github page and clicking Code, Download Zip.
+Install the code by going to the github page and clicking Code, Download ZIP.
 Unzip the zip-file in the directory that you want to work in https://github.com/RuthStoney/TFBMiner - this will be changed to https://github.com/UoMMIB/TFBMiner ones everything's totally finalized

-Download the data by going to the Dropbox page and clicking download.
-This contains a lot of files so make a folder called genome_files in the directory that you want to work in and extract the data into there. https://www.dropbox.com/sh/ezo6ahj033cev8b/AADm-bC728rD0l9PTgPA9bgpa?dl=0
+Download the genome files by going to the Dropbox page and clicking download (2GB of space required).
+Make a folder called genome_files in the directory that you want to work in (e.g. C:\Users\ruth\TFBMiner\genome_files\) and extract the data into there. https://www.dropbox.com/sh/ezo6ahj033cev8b/AADm-bC728rD0l9PTgPA9bgpa?dl=0

 ### Final steps befor running the code
-Make a results folder in the directory that you want to work in.
+Make a results folder in the directory that you want to work in (e.g. C:\Users\ruth\TFBMiner\results\).

 Within the conda prompt you need to us the "cd" (change directory) command to get to the correct place within your file system.
 > cd (dont press enter yet!)

 Open a windows explorer and drag the TFBMiner-main file into the prompt, it should look like this
-> (tfbMiner) C:\Users>cd C:\Users\ruths\workCode\TFBMiner-main (press enter)
+> (tfbMiner) C:\Users>cd C:\Users\ruth\TFBMiner\TFBMiner-main (press enter)

 Double check that you are in the TFBMiner-main folder and the tfbMiner environment.
 The left of your terminal should look something like this:
-> (tfbMiner) C:\Users\ruths\workCode\TFBMiner-main>
+> (tfbMiner) C:\Users\ruth\TFBMiner\TFBMiner-main>

 ### Run the code!
 Use the -g flag to indictate the genome data and the -o file to indicate the results folder that you made
-> python -m TFBMiner C00259 -g C:\Users\ruths\workCode\TFBMiner-main\genome_files\ -o C:\Users\ruths\workCode\TFBMiner-main\results\
+> python -m TFBMiner C00259 -g C:\Users\ruth\TFBMiner\TFBMiner-main\genome_files\ -o C:\Users\ruth\TFBMiner\TFBMiner-main\results\

 ### Trouble shooting
 It didn't work - make sure that you are in the correct location within your file system by checking the file path on the left of the Anaconda prompt.
-The last folder should be TFBMiner
+The last folder should be TFBMiner.

-It returned 0 potential biosensors - this suggests that it couldn't find the genome_files.
+It returned 0 potential biosensors - Either a biosensor does not exist, or it couldn't find the genome_files.
 Did you put a slash at the end of your file paths?
 Double check the filepath provided and that you are running the code from the TFBMiner-main folder (see previous help point).

 ## Examples